China close to entering WHO-approved global vaccine market

 China is no longer eligible for GAVI funding to receive vaccines, but Berkley noted GAVI had helped China vaccinate against hepatitis B, preventing many deaths from liver cancer.

-Since being launched in 2000, the Geneva-based alliance has financed the immunisation of more than 325 million children and prevented more than 5 million premature deaths, it says.
+Since being launched in 2000, the Geneva-based alliance has financed the immunization of more than 325 million children and prevented more than 5 million premature deaths, it says.

 "It was only with the creation of GAVI that we could pull together a large enough market and a reliable payment scheme, that companies had to pay attention," Berkley said.